Marion Crawford: Later life and death

 Courtiers believed that Crawford was deeply under the influence of her husband George Buthlay, whom she married after her retirement, and that he pressured her to capitalise on her royal connections, as he himself did.
 Buthlay boasted of it in his business transactions, and had her ask the royal family to change their bank account to Drummonds, the bank for which he worked.

-Crawford's writing career came to a crashing halt in 1955 when the column to which her name was attached was exposed as a fraud.
-It carried details of a Trooping the Colour ceremony and the Ascot races, when in fact they had been cancelled that year because of a national railway strike.
-As the stories were written in advance, it was too late to stop their publication.

-Crawford retired to Aberdeen, buying a house 200 yd from the road to Balmoral.
+Crawford retired to Aberdeen, buying a house 200 yd from the road to Balmoral; she completely withdrew from public life and refused all media requests.
 Although the royal family regularly drove past her front door on their way to Balmoral Castle, they never visited.
 When her husband died in 1977, she descended into depression and attempted suicide, leaving a note saying: "The world has passed me by and I can't bear those I love to pass me by on the road."

 Crawford died at Hawkhill House (a nursing home in Aberdeen) on 11 February 1988.
 Neither the Queen, the Queen Mother nor Princess Margaret sent a wreath to her funeral.

 Her story was featured in a 2000 Channel 4 documentary The Nanny Who Wouldn't Keep Mum.

+In 2021, Crawford was the focus of a novel by Tessa Arlen, In Royal Service to the Queen: A Novel of the Queen's Governess.
+ISBN 978-0593102480.